mozilla/activate.mozilla.community/_pages/devengage/webcompat-sprint.md

 * Encourage attendees who want to continue to work on Web Compat to sign up to the [mailing list](https://www.mozilla.org/en-US/about/forums/#compatibility)

 ## Extra
-While the focus of this activity should be on testing sprints, there are other ways to be more involved with the community after.
+While the focus of this activity should be on testing sprints, there are other ways to stay more involved with the community after.

 * Bug diagnosis (deep technical dives)
 * Site outreach (contacting sites)